Luis Fernando Verissimo: New directions

 In 2003, a cover story in Veja highlighted Verissimo as "the writer that sells the most books in Brazil."
 At the same time, the English version of "O Clube dos Anjos" ("The Club of Angels") was chosen by the New York Public Library as one of the 25 best books of the year.
 In 2004, in France, he received the Prix Deux Oceans Latin Culture Festival of Biarritz.

 In 2006, Verissimo reached 70 years of age established as one of the greatest contemporary Brazilian writers, having sold a total of more than 5 million copies of his books.
 In 2008, his daughter Fernanda gave birth to his first granddaughter, Lucinda, who was born on the anniversary of the Sport Club Internacional, April 4.

-Quotes

-"The Americans saved the world ...
-And then kept it." – About the American intervention in the Second World War.

-"My inspiration muse is my deadline."
+A recent news piece reports that, in his life, the author has sold over 5.6 million books.

+Death

+The artist died in Porto Alegre, Rio Grande do Sul at 0:40 BRT on August 30, 2025, around 27 days before his 89th birthday.
+Veríssimo had been hospitalized in the intensive care unit of Hospital Moinhos de Vento for about three weeks with pneumonia.
+He also had Parkinson’s disease and heart problems, having received a pacemaker in 2016.
+In 2021, he suffered a stroke, which left him with motor and communication difficulties.